Got questions? We've got answers

 We are extremely grateful to all of our supporters who have taken the amazing step of naming us in their Will.
 Generous legacies left to us make an incredible difference to our work, so thank you for doing this.

-You should not need to change your Will as long as it mentions our registered Charity Commission number, 1069608.
+You should not need to change the name of the charity in your Will, as long as it mentions our registered Charity Commission number, 1069608.

 We would like to reassure our donors that the funds for this project have not been taken from donations received from our supporters, either to Rope or Friends of Rope, but rather, have come from the legacies left to us by Acorn Foundation and by Michael and Jacqueline Wood.
 We are confident that Michael would not have shied away from investing what was necessary in order to ensure the long-term continuation of the charity’s work.